Scalability and robustness of spectral embedding: landmark diffusion is all you need: Asymptotic behavior of Roseland under the manifold setup

-To further illustrate this finding, take the Gaussian as the kernel function; that is, $K_{\epsilon}(x,y)=e^{-\|x-y\|_{\mathbb{R}^{D}}^{2}/\epsilon}$.
-Then, the landmark-kernel function at each point is a mixture of Gaussian.
-Next, take a set of equally spaced samples from $S^{1}$, denoted as $\mathcal{X}$, and order them by their angles.
+where $c$ is smooth, depends on $x_i$ and $x_j$ and is of order $1$ since $M$ is compact.
+This formula tells us that the landmark-kernel is not isotropic nor fixed for any pair of points.} Next, take a set of equally spaced samples from $S^{1}$, denoted as $\mathcal{X}$, and order them by their angles.
 Let the landmark set $\mathcal{Y}\subseteq\mathcal{X}$ contains $5\%$ equally spaced points of $\mathcal{X}$, also ordered by angle to its center.
 See Figure \ref{S1ker} $(a)$.
 By the symmetry of $\mathcal{X}$ and $\mathcal{Y}$, $|\mathcal{Y}|=5\%\times|\mathcal{X}|$ means we have $20$ difference kernel functions.
 Indeed, we have 20 data points between 2 consecutive landmarks, so there are totally 20 different geological relationships between the dataset and the landmark set.
 See Figure \ref{S1ker} $(b)$ for plots of the $20$ landmark-kernels at the data points (in order) between two consecutive landmarks.
 Similarly, we plot the kernel functions when $|\mathcal{Y}|=a\times|\mathcal{X}|$, for $a=10\%,20\%$, see Figure \ref{S1ker} $(c)$ and $(d)$.
 Note that when $N$ is fixed and $M$ increases, it is not surprising that the kernel looks more like a Gaussian.